-NEW YORK (WABC) -- Closing arguments began Monday in the trial of one of five suspects accused in the murder of Carey Gabay, a former aide to Governor Andrew Cuomo.
+NEW YORK (WABC) -- Opening statements began Monday in the trial of four men accused of opening fire during a J'ouvert celebration, killing an aide to Governor Andrew Cuomo.

 Two juries will simultaneously hear evidence against Micah Alleyne, Kenny Bazile, Stanley Elianor and Keith Luncheon.

 Prosecutors say they shot at a rival gang during the pre-dawn celebration in Brooklyn back in 2015.